Glossary

 A Sales Accepted Lead (SAL) is the middle stage between MQL and SQL.
 When marketing passes an MQL to sales, the sales rep reviews it and either accepts it (SAL) or rejects it back to marketing.
 Acceptance means the rep agrees the lead is worth pursuing and commits to follow up within a defined timeframe.

 The SAL stage exists to create accountability on both sides.
 Marketing is accountable for sending leads that sales will accept.
-Sales is accountable for actually working the leads they accept.
+Sales is accountable for working the leads they accept.
 Without this stage, leads fall into a gap where marketing claims they sent quality leads and sales claims they never got any.

 Not every company uses the SAL stage explicitly.
 Smaller organizations often go directly from MQL to SQL.
 But for companies with dedicated SDR teams processing high lead volumes, the SAL stage prevents leads from sitting untouched in a queue.
 If a rep accepts a lead, they own it.